minichate/jscs-ember-deprecations/README.md

 - `disallowHandlebarsHelpers` will warn you if you use the deprecated `Ember.HTMLBars.makeBoundHelper()` or `Ember.Handlebars.registerHelper()` helpers.
 See http://emberjs.com/deprecations/v1.x/#toc_handlebars-htmlbars-helpers for details.

+### Deprecations added in Ember 2.0

+None.
+Ember 2.0 removed support for the above deprecations.

 ### Other Ember best practices

 - `disallowPrototypeExtension` will warn you if you are using `.property()`, `.observes()` or `observesBefore()`.
 See http://guides.emberjs.com/v1.10.0/configuring-ember/disabling-prototype-extensions/#toc_functions for details.